 As noted in a series of articles that begins today, our Valley experiences a higher incidence of neurological disorders including Parkinson’s Disease that have been linked to several pesticides and herbicides.
 Those chemicals include paraquat, a weedkiller that is popular among many Valley growers.

-Because of the evident risk, Vietnam and some 70 other countries have banned the herbicide outright.
+Because of the evident risk, more than 70 countries have banned the herbicide outright.

 The United States, however, is not one of those countries, and paraquat continues to be used on many Valley farms.